shadowman-lab/Ansible-Config/SNOW/readme.md

 <img src="images/process_engine.png" alt="Process Engine" title="Process Engine" width="800" />

 #### 17)
-Lastly, to run this catalog item, navigate to **Self-Service-->Homepage** and search for the catalog item you just created.
+Lastly, to run this catalog item, navigate to **Self-Service-->Service Catalog** and search for the catalog item you just created.
 Once found, click the **order now** button.
 You can see the results page pop up in ServiceNow, and you can confirm that the Job is being run in AAP.

 <img src="images/spoke_catalog.png" alt="Catalog Item" title="Catalog Item" width="1000" />